pareesakd1118/housemate-hunter/README.md

 ## Context
 - Goals:
-  - Research and implement a "strech" technology into the application.
+  - Research and implement a "stretch" technology into the application.
+  - Continued work with implementing router with a React application.
+  - Continued work with E2E testing with Cypress.
 - Wins:
   - Used Express, Knex, and PostgreSQL to build a server/database for the first time!
+  - Implemented loading indicators when changing URL's and fetching data.
 - Challenges:
   - Deployment of the backend.